 How Blast Walls Are Utilized

-• Manufactured equipment that requires high-pressure testing can cause unexpected explosions.
-However, a blast wall or shield can help prevent employee injury.
+- Manufactured equipment that requires high-pressure testing can cause unexpected explosions.
+However, a blast wall or barrier can help prevent employee injury.

 Characteristics of an Effective Blast Wall